I receive many questions about how I work, how I manage my time, and what my “systems” are for working as a writer and consultant.

 3. Private Retainer Client.
 This client retains me strictly for two sales letters per month, for different products each month; again, I have a piece of revenue.

-4. Private Client in the real estate market; we did a product launch together (for which I still receive royalties over a year later — than God for honest clients!), and we also work on periodic promotions.
+4. Private Client in the real estate market; we did a product launch together (for which I still receive royalties over a year later — thank God for honest clients!), and we also work on periodic promotions.
 And, once again, I share in the revenue (detecting a theme?).

 5. Inner Circle Program.
 This is a monthly “coaching club” I run for those who cannot necessarily afford to hire me but who want to learn from my work, get me input, and receive training from me each month.